 It is the only report that gathers major socio-economic, technological and political developments around the world, and analyses their impact on today’s mobility sector.

-Featuring best practices, key statistics and exclusive interviews, the 2017 edition of Public Transport Trends explores several significant developments driving change across the sector and across the globe:
+Featuring best practices, key statistics and exclusive interviews, the 2019 edition of Public Transport Trends explores several significant developments and trends that are pushing the boundaries of the very definition of our sector.
+This redefining of public transport has encountered challenges in four significant areas:

 UITP regularly develops publicly accessible policy briefs that articulate UITPs position and guidance on key issues.
 Recent Policy Briefs include: